Hazardous2468/What-In-The-Funkin/docs/CONTRIBUTING.md

+# What in the Funkin'?!
+Please keep any contributions of any kind to only apply to the modchart system itself.
+This fork's primary focus is for modcharting, _not_ for making a "better" version of the vanilla engine.
+For example, any base game issues will be closed as this fork doesn't seek to patch any existing / already known problems.
+Please keep issues to specifically WITF!

 # Contributing
 Welcome to the Contributing Guide!
 You can contribute to the Funkin' repository by opening issues or pull requests.